focusedCoderr/cohort-notes/4.HTMLClass/notes.md

 - for example: `<body><!-- header --><!-- main --><!-- aside --><footer><p>&copy; 2025 Gaurav Yadav.
 All rights reserved.</p></footer></body>`
 - `aria-label` -> it is an attribute → gives screen readers a custom label for an element → useful when there's no visible label → improves accessibility
 - for example: `<nav aria-label="Main navigation"><ul><li><a href="#">Home</a></li><li><a href="#">Contact Us</a></li><li><a href="#">About Us</a></li></ul></nav>` --> Screen readers will now say something like: “Main navigation, list with 3 items…”
+---
+- `<video>` --> used to embed video player in a webpage
+#### Atrributes used in video tag
+- controls --> adds play, pause, volume, fullscreen buttons --> boolean
+- autoplay --> video starts playing automatically when the page loads --> boolean
+- muted --> required for autoplay to work in most browsers --> boolean
+- poster --> sets a placeholder image (like a thumbnail) before video starts
+- width / height --> controls the size of the video

+- `<track>` --> adds subtitles, captions, chapters, etc. to a video

+#### Atrributes used in track tag

+- src --> file path to subtitle (usually .vtt)
+- kind --> type of track (e.g. subtitles, captions)
+- srclang --> language code (e.g. en, fr)
+- label --> name shown to user in subtitle menu
+- default --> makes this subtitle selected by default --> boolean

+---

+- .vtt file --> plain text file in WebVTT format used for subtitles

+#### How to use video and track elements

+- `<video src="" controls autoplay muted><track src="" srclang="" label="" default></track></video>`